CForChrisProooo/Windows---Why-is-my-Time-Zone-changing-/README.md

 Set-ExecutionPolicy Bypass -Scope Process -Force .\location_logger.ps1

 The script runs continuously until closed.

+🏙 Changing the Expected City (Alert Trigger)
-This script checks whether your public IP’s GeoIP location matches your expected city.
+This script alerts when the detected city does not match your expected location.
 By default, it is set to Brisbane.

 To change it:
-Open the script in any text editor.
+Open the script in a text editor.
+Find the line:
+$ExpectedCity = "Brisbane"
-Find and replace "Brisbane" with your desired city.
+Replace "Brisbane" with your preferred city, such as:
+$ExpectedCity = "Sydney"

-Notes
+📌 Notes
 Uses the OpenStreetMap Nominatim API — please respect rate limits Works on Windows 10 and Windows 11
-Wi-Fi scanning requires wireless adapters enabled BSSID and SSID parsing is strict to avoid mixed data
+Wi-Fi scanning requires an enabled wireless adapter SSID/BSSID parsing is strict to avoid mismatched data

-License
+📜 License

 MIT License.